Nancy S. Cushman

 It was at this time that she married Rev. George Cushman.
 Shortly after their marriage, with encouragement from George, Nancy pursued her call to ministry.
 She earned her Masters of Divinity degree from the Claremont School of Theology while she and George were serving at the churches in Cottonwood and Jerome.
 She has also served as the Associate Pastor at Central UMC, the Pastor at Shepherd of the Valley in Phoenix and the Co-Senior Pastor at Prescott UMC.
 She is currently serving as the Conference Secretary of the Desert Southwest Conference along with her duties as Senior Pastor at North Scottsdale.

 She is also an insightful and thought provoking writer.
 Check out her website here

-Associate Pastor of Congregational Care
+Pastor of Visitation

 Pastor Leah Bergstrom is a retired elder from the Western Pennsylvania Conference.
 She served St. Paul’s United Methodist Church in Allison Park, a large suburban congregation in the north hills of Pittsburgh, for 32 years.
 Prior to that she taught English and Communication Arts at Shaler Area Junior High where she met her husband Bob who was also a teacher at the same school.

 Leah and Bob are the parents of six children, four of whom were adopted.
 They presently have twelve grandchildren.
 There are children, spouses and grandchildren all over the United States to visit and to host in their home.

 Before moving to Arizona, Leah assisted with new United Methodist church starts in Central Florida.
 She and Bob also worked with Shepherd’s Hope, a free medical center for persons who had no insurance coverage.